michaeljfriedman/economy-simulator/design.md

 - `ncompanies` (int): the number of companies in the model
 - `ndays` (int): how many days to run the simulation for (note there are 30 days in each month in this model)
+- `income` (2d array of floats): the distribution of people's annual income.
-- `income` (int): annual income of each person in the model.
-An employed person receives an equal amount of this each month (there are 12 months in each year in this model)
+  Specified as two parallel arrays - the first lists the income amounts, and the second lists the probability of each amount being chosen for a person.
+An employed person receives an equal fraction of their income this each month (12 months in each year).
 - `rehire_rate` (float): the probability that an unemployed is rehired when an opportunity arises.